jbaxenom/laget-framework/README.md

     FIREFOX     # Mozilla's baby (default value)
-    CHROME      # Google's RAM-eating monster that works too well SAFARI      # Apple's option for your hipster browsing needs IE          # Microsoft's browser, allegedly only used in China PHANTOMJS   # Headless browser that runs pure HTML/JS without rendering in a GUI.
-Usually must faster, but less compatible with your super cool JS scripts so use with care
+    CHROME      # Google's RAM-eating monster that works too well SAFARI      # Apple's option for your hipster browsing needs IE          # Microsoft's browser allegedly only used in China PHANTOMJS   # Headless browser that runs pure HTML/JS without rendering in a GUI.
+Usually much faster but less compatible with your super cool JS scripts so use with care